st7ma784/image-builder/README.md

         # Name for the image.
 If omitted, the image will named with the repository and commit SHA e.g. repo-abc1234.
         # beaker_image_name: my-custom-image-name-${{ github.SHA }}

+        # If set any conflicting image name will be cleared.
+        # beaker_image_name_overwrite: "true"

         # Path to the Dockerfile.
 Defaults to Dockerfile at the root of the repository.
         # dockerfile: directory/Dockerfile